Is small business insurance tax deductible in Canada?

 Also read: Is car insurance tax deductible in Canada?

-However, operators of home-based businesses can deduct a portion of their home insurance premiums from the taxable income.
+Home insurance: Operators of home-based businesses can deduct a portion of their home insurance premiums from their taxable income.
 The portion of the tax-deductible premiums will depend on the percentage of the home being used exclusively for business purposes.
+Small business owners cannot deduct home insurance premiums from their taxable income if a business is operated outside of the home.

 Also read: Is home insurance deductible in Canada?